dock with powerlines

 High water levels have a heightened risk of electric shock.
 When water makes contact with electrical systems, the shock could seriously injure or kill you.

-Follow these steps to ensure your dock’s electrical system is safe:
+Steps to ensure your dock’s electrical system is safe during rising water levels:

-1. Check to see if water has covered your electrical outlets, electrical panel, power/extension cords or other equipment.
-Do not approach if you suspect water has risen above the electrical outlets or near your electrical panel.
+- Check to see if water has covered electrical outlets, electrical panel, power/extension cords or other equipment.
+Do not approach if you suspect water has risen above these electrical items.
 Electricity can move through water or wet flooring and cause a severe electrical shock.

-3. Once water levels have receded, call a Licensed Electrical Contractor.
-Have your Licensed Electrical Contractor check the wiring, outlets and other dockside electrical equipment.
-They will make sure the equipment is safe and meets Ontario Electrical Safety Code requirements.
-Make sure to have a Licensed Electrical Contractor regularly maintain the equipment.
+- Call a Licensed Electrical Contractor (LEC) once water levels have receded.
+Have your LEC check the wiring, outlets and other dockside electrical equipment to make sure the equipment is safe and meets Ontario Electrical Safety Code requirements.

-4. Always ask your Licensed Electrical Contractor for a copy of ESA’s Certificate of Acceptance.
-This is important for your records and insurance.
+- Always ask your LEC for a copy of ESA’s Certificate of Acceptance, an important document for your records and insurance.